Jonáš Forejtek: 2019

 As wildcard entrants, Forejtek and fellow Czech Michael Vrbenský won the doubles title at the 2019 Svijany Open challenger tournament in Liberec, Czech Republic.
 Impressively, they defeated the number 3 seeds in the quarterfinals (second round), the number 1 seeds in the semifinals and then claimed the title by bettering the number 2 seeds Nikola Ćaćić and Antonio Šančić 6–4, 6–3 in the final.

-2020–2021: ATP and top 300 debut
+2020–2021: ATP, top 300 debut in singles

 Forejtek made his ATP debut at 2020 Sofia Open receiving a wildcard entry into the singles main draw.
 He proceeded to claim an upset victory over former World No. 3 Marin Čilić in the first round, losing just 5 games.
 He was then defeated by another former top 10 player Richard Gasquet in the second round.

 Forejtek made his debut in the top 300 on 1 November 2021 at World No. 294.

 2022: Top 250 debut

 He made his top 250 debut on 16 May 2022 at No. 226 following a semifinal showing as a qualifier at the 2022 Heilbronner Neckarcup Challenger in Germany.